 In addition to the Public Health core curriculum, students choosing a concentration in public health, health policy, or general health sciences concentration will need to complete additional courses to satisfy major requirements for the Department of Public Health.

 Health Sciences, B.S.: Health Policy Concentration

 Health Sciences, B.S.
 (No Concentration)

-**Note: Pre-approved electives are lower-division courses and while they may help you meet Health Sciences major requirements, Cal State East Bay requires a set number of upper-division units to meet university graduation requirements – see a General Education advisor or Major Advisor for more information
+**Note: Pre-approved electives are lower-division courses and while they may help you meet Public Health major requirements, Cal State East Bay requires a set number of upper-division units to meet university graduation requirements – see a General Education advisor or Major Advisor for more information

-Health Sciences – Program Learning Objectives
+Public Health – Program Learning Objectives

 - Use knowledge and skills to provide effective, necessary, and appropriate health services and public health interventions in diverse and multicultural communities.